bobby-tan/bobby-tan.github.io/_posts/2020-05-11-The Intuition-Behind-Gradient-Boosting-and-XGBoost.md

 As such, we will first explain <a href="#gradient_boosting"><em>Gradient Boosting</em></a> <a href="#ref_two">[2]</a> to set readers in context.
 Then, we walk through the workings of <a href="#XGBoost">XGBoost</a> qualitatively, drawing connections to gradient boosting concepts as necessary.
 Finally, we talk about the various <a href="#optimizations">optimizations</a> implemented and the ideas behind them.

 In writing this article, I have made it a personal goal to be as qualitative as possible, bringing in equations only if it aids in the explanation.
-The goal of is to provide readers with an intuition of how Gradient Boosting and XGBoost works.
+The goal is to provide readers with an intuition of how Gradient Boosting and XGBoost works.

 <h2 id="gradient_boosting">Gradient Boosting</h2>